rosemash/luape/README.md

 # How do I build it?

+First keep in mind my goal with this project was to create `luape.exe`, which itself acts as a builder of other executables.
+Now that `luape.exe` exists, this repository is pretty much useless to me, and it only exists for archival purposes.
+If you want to use luape, you don't have to build it, you can just download the pre-built `luape.exe` and use it to package a Lua script.

-This is tricky, because the method of building involves doing unspeakable things to the compiled executable, and it might break when attempting to compile from other configurations.
+The method of building it is convoluted, and it might break when attempting to compile from other configurations.
 I have only tested compilation on Debian Buster using MinGW.
 To follow in my footsteps, make sure you've installed `mingw-w64`, `wine32`, and `python2` with the `future` module (`sudo apt install python-pip && sudo pip install future`), then keep reading.

-If your package manager can't find wine32 and you're on Debian, it's because you have to enable 32-bit packages: run `sudo dpkg --add-architecture i386`, `sudo apt update`, then try again.
+If your package manager can't find wine32 and you're on Debian Buster, it's because you have to enable 32-bit packages: run `sudo dpkg --add-architecture i386`, `sudo apt update`, then try again.

 You will need to update `_WIN32_WINNT` in `/usr/i686-w64-mingw32/include/_mingw.h` to a value of `0x0600` (Windows Vista and higher) to compile with LuaSocket, otherwise you won't have a definition for the function `inet_pton`, which is necessary for ipv6 support.
 There unfortunately doesn't seem to be a way to override it without changing that file.